 A new approach is found in the product Wonderadmix.
 Wonderadmix replaces the manufacturer's recommended amount of water.
 When this product is used, the optimal amount of "surfactant" is distributed by the dental stone.
+The result is a consistent and highly accurate cast.
+Wonderadmix also breaks the surface tension between the dental stone and water creating a slightly harder and denser cast.

 As seen in Figure 1, Wonderadmix comes with an empty 1.18 L (40 oz.) bottle and five 25 ml. syringes containing a concentration of the product.
-Simply empty one syringe into the bottle, fill the rest of the bottle with water. and shake well before each individual use.
+Simply empty one syringe into the bottle, fill the rest of the bottle with water, and shake well before each individual use.
 Wonderadmix is then ready to use in place of manufacturer's recommended amount of water.
 The 1.5 gallon kit provides 200 uses, and the 3 gallon kit provides 400 uses.
 In summary, spray methods of applying surfactants make it difficult to produce consistent results, but this new technique described ensures the most consistent and accurate results.